 \subsection{Conical Fisher--Rao metrics}

-\begin{remark} Consider the group $\Diff$ equipped with the $\dot H^1$-type metric and its projection to the space $\Dens(M)$ of normalized densities, equipped with the Fisher-Rao metric.
-It also admits the conical extensions with the projection $\DiffR$ on $\Vol$.
+Consider the group $\Diff$ equipped with a $\dot H^1$-type metric so that its projection to the space $\Dens(M)$ of normalized densities is equipped with the Fisher-Rao metric.
+It also admits the conical extension with the projection $\DiffR$ on $\Vol$.

 Note that since the Fisher-Rao metric on $\Dens(M)$ is spherical, its conical extension to $\Vol\supset\Dens(M)$ is an (infinite-dimensional) positive quadrant of the (pre-Hilbert) space of highest-degree forms naturally equipped with the {\it flat} $L^2$-metric.
 The positive quadrant is formed by all volume forms on the manifold.
-The projection $\Diff\to\Dens(M)$ from diffeomorphisms to volume forms is known to be a Riemannian submersion \cite{khesin2013geometry}, and it remains a Riemannian submersion for its conical extension $\DiffR\to\Vol$. \end{remark}
+The projection $\Diff\to\Dens(M)$ from diffeomorphisms to volume forms is known to be a Riemannian submersion \cite{khesin2013geometry}, and it remains a Riemannian submersion for its conical extension $\DiffR\to\Vol$.

-\begin{corollary} The space $\DiffR$ equipped with the conical $\dot H^1$-type metric has non-positive sectional curvatures. \end{corollary}
+\begin{proposition} The space $\DiffR$ equipped with a conical $\dot H^1$-type metric has non-positive sectional curvatures. \end{proposition}

 \begin{proof} Indeed, under a Riemannian submersion the sectional curvature cannot decrease \cite{oneilsemi}.
 Since the base manifold of all volume forms is flat (i.e. its sectional curvatures all vanish) under the projection, the sectional curvatures of the space $\DiffR$ must be negative or equal to zero. \end{proof}